-All students have the opportunity to read any of the twenty Young Adult Book Award (YABA) books available for the current school year in the school's media center all semester for extra credit.
+All students have the opportunity to read any of the twenty Young Adult Book Award (YABA) books for the current school year all semester for extra credit.

-Click the link at the bottom of this page to see a brochure with this year's eligible novels; approximately three copies of each title are available to check out from the EHS media center.
+Click the link at the bottom of this page to see a brochure with this year's eligible books.
+Approximately three copies of each title are available in the EHS Media Center.
+Physical and/or digital books, as well as audio books, may also be available through the Greenville County Library.

-To earn extra credit, students simply read a YABA book and then take a “test” on it in the media center.
-The “test” consists of discussing the book with a media center specialist, who asks the student approximately 10 questions to determine if the student receives credit for the book.
+To earn extra credit, students read a YABA book and then go to the EHS Media Center to discuss the book with a media center specialist, who asks approximately 10 questions about the book to determine if students receive credit for the book.

-Extra credit is only added to student grades at the end of the nine weeks after all grades have been entered so that the extra credit can be added to the grade(s) that will raise the student’s overall quarter grade the most.
+Extra credit is only added at the end of the nine weeks after all grades have been entered so that it can be added to the grade(s) that will raise the student’s overall quarter grade the most.

 For each book, a student will receive extra credit in ONE of the following ways, depending on which option raises the overall quarter grade the most, with the quarter grade raising a minimum of one point for each book read.